My Car Accident Was Caused By A Reckless Driver. Now What?

 Distracted driving is more difficult to prove because many acts of distraction are brief and do not leave evidence of their existence.
 It is unlikely you will be able to prove someone was playing with their radio or climate control just before a crash, but cell phone activity can be verified.
 Because cell phones are used for more than calls and texts, it takes a forensic examination of the phone and provider data to determine if the driver was using the phone before the crash.

-Here’s an example of how a personal injury attorney tackles potential cell phone use
+Example of how a personal injury attorney tackles potential cell phone use

 A mother of two is on her way home in the family car.
 She is slowing slightly because the traffic ahead is slowing.
 Unbeknownst to her, the SUV behind her is speeding and the driver is using their cell phone.
 Without warning, the SUV slams into the right-side rear end of the mother’s car, sending it into oncoming traffic and ultimately causing the vehicle to rollover.